ChrisCharo/DScapstone/report.md

 \text{F1 (Per Class)} = \frac{2 \cdot \text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}
 $$

-*Figure 9.
+*Figure 5.
 F1 Score formula per class*

 ### 2.7 Making Predictions
 Once sentiment analysis using the SVM model is complete, we will progress to making predictions on the stock price of our selected companies: Apple, Amazon, Google, and Microsoft.
 A variety of models will be tested including Extreme Gradient Boosting (XGBoost), Long Short-Term Memory (LSTM), and Support Vector Regression (SVR) with the ultimate goal of achieving a model that can adequately predict the closing price of a stock the following day based on tweets from the prior day.

 #### Extreme Gradient Boosting
 XGBoost is a commonly used, scalable, and powerful gradient boosting-based machine learning algorithm.
 XGBoost surpasses other decision tree-based models by employing gradient boosting, which functions by starting with one tree and sequentially building additional trees that correct the errors of previous ones.
 Additionally, Lasso and Ridge regularization techniques are incorporated to balance complexity while minimizing overfitting.
-While XGBoost has a multitude of formula’s, the core mathematical equation, the Objective Function, is detailed in figure 6 (Chen, 2016).
+While XGBoost has a multitude of formula’s, the core mathematical equation, the Objective Function, is detailed in figure 6 [(Chen et al. 2016)](#ref13).

 $$
 \text{Obj}(\Theta) = \sum_{i=1}^{n} l(y_i, \hat{y}_i) + \sum_{k=1}^{K} \Omega(f_k)
 $$

-*Figure 10.
+*Figure 6.
 XGBoost objective function*

 #### Long Short-Term Memory
 LSTM is a Recurrent Neural Network (RNN)-based deep learning algorithm that is widely used in the financial industry for time series forecasting, making it a fitting choice for predicting stock prices.
 LSTM improves upon traditional RNN algorithms by solving two issues: the vanishing gradient problem,where the model struggles to retain long-term dependencies, and the exploding gradient problem, where the model keeps too much information, causing instability during training.
 LSTM solves these problems by controlling the memory cell using three gates: The input gate, forget gate, and output gate.
-This allows LSTM to utilize important long term memory while discarding irrelevant memory to improve efficiency and model performance (Qin, 2023).
+This allows LSTM to utilize important long term memory while discarding irrelevant memory to improve efficiency and model performance [(Qin et al. 2023)](#ref14).
 The structure of the cell using all three gates can be seen below in figure 7.

 ![LSTM Memory Cell Gates Diagram](<./images/lstm.png>)

-*Figure 11.
-LSTM Memory Cell Gates Diagram*
+*Figure 7.
+LSTM Memory Cell Gates Diagram* [(Nguyen et al. 2022)](#ref15).

 ## References